Understanding the Civil Rights Movement

 Terms and Conditions

 The Commonwealth Club (CWC) has contracted with Distant Horizons (DH) to organize this tour.
+This trip is based on a maximum of 10 travelers.

 Cancellation and Refund Policy: